athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Equipment/Cape of Grand Entrances.md

 **Bulk** L; **Size** med
 **Usage** worncloak

 This regal blue cape is crafted from a hefty yet elegant velvet embroidered with ornate silver stars and dragons.
 Falling in a cascade of fabric, the cape rustles and flows in all the right ways and hangs upon your shoulders in a way that flatters your form and figure.
-You draw the eyes of those around you and gain a +2 circumstance bonus to your Performance checks.
+You draw the eyes of those around you and gain a +2 item bonus to your Performance checks.

 **Activate** `pf2:2` envision, Interact